Muhibu/Spatial_Analysis_COVID-19/README.md

-# Spatial and Temporal comparison of the dynamics of COVID-19 pandemic in relation with public health measures
+# Spatial and Temporal comparison of the dynamics of COVID-19 pandemic in relation to public health measures
 -----------------------
 Description of the Project: